-"The Prius is undoubtedly the world's most famous hybrid – and for good reason.
-It's economical but it's also practical and pretty good to drive too."
+"The Toyota Prius is undoubtedly the world's most famous hybrid – and for good reason.
+It's economical, practical and reasonably fun to drive too."

-The Prius mates a 98bhp 1.8-litre petrol engine with a 36bhp electric motor for a total of 134bhp.
-On the road, this gives stronger acceleration than a model of a similar size with a conventional engine, with 0-62mph in only 10.2 seconds.
-The Prius can also be driven for a short time on electricity alone, but if you’re heavy on the throttle the petrol engine will kick in.
-As you’d expect from an eco car, handling isn’t spectacular but the light steering makes driving in town easy and body roll is well controlled.
+The Prius is powered by a 1.8-litre Hybrid Synergy Drive, which pairs its 98bhp engine with a 36bhp electric motor for a combined power output of 134bhp.
+In the real world, that means it's actually faster out of the blocks than a model of similar size powered by a conventional engine, going from 0-62mph in only 10.2 seconds.
+What's more, you can drive the Prius for short distances – a couple of miles – using only the electric motor, but if you lean on the accelerator too heavily, the petrol engine will kick in.
+As you’d expect from a conscience-friendly eco car, the handling isn’t spectacular but the steering is light (if uninvolving) enough to make driving in town easy, while any body roll is nicely controlled.

 The Prius has never made having a conscience a cheap option, but even the entry-level T3 model comes with decent accessories like automatic air-conditioning, alloy wheels and electric windows fitted as standard.
 Top-of-the-range T Spirit cars get sat-nav, a reversing camera, a Toyota Touch audio system with Bluetooth and USB connectivity, and even the option of a solar-panelled sunroof that can be used to heat or cool the car while it's parked.
 However, if you select this option, you must bizarrely revert to the 15-inch alloy wheels that come as standard on lesser cars.
 A small price to pay for stepping into a cooled car on a hot sunny day.
 However, like many expensive options on pricey cars, don't expect to make back any money when you come to sell it on the used car market.